 For a more science-fiction approach to satire, try Super Sad True Love Story.
 Gary Shteyngart takes us to the bleak United States of the near future, which is toiling in financial ruin.
 Given the rather somber content, the hilarious tone is a welcome surprise.

 It follows a Russian immigrant with "an absurdly low—and embarrassingly public—Male Hotness rating" as he falls in love with a Korean-American woman.
-In short, take the title at face value, and expect what the title defines it as.
+In short, take the title at face value.

 Shoplifting from American Apparel by Tao Lin

 If you want something short, though not exactly very sweet, pick up Shoplifting from American Apparel.
 Tao Lin's novella is semi-autobiographical, following a young writer with "a cultish following," though it's also about much larger issues, like class, culture, and art in the digital era.
 Like the rest of his work, this book features Lin's notoriously deadpan and dark (yet strangely seductive) voice.
 It's also about how the selling of a book has nothing to do with what it's actually about.
 Hooked yet?